Bealze/Dayz-Sa/README.md

 # Dayz-Sa

+## VIP=steamidloadouts +4 random class's of player.
-4 class's of players.
-Players respawn with a completely random loadout EVERY time.
+## Random Players respawn with a completely random loadout EVERY time.
 Adjust your array items to whatever you prefer, just keep in mind inventory space.